There is an urgent need to change the way we farm.

 Sowing the seeds of change.

-At the Ontario level, our accredited farm organization has been active on climate change for years.
 Our 2019 Climate Action Project brought together 300 people across Ontario for “Kitchen Table Meetings” (KTMs) on climate change and agriculture.
 The KTMs empowered farmers to take deliberate, immediate actions to benefit the environment by providing information about climate change and available financing programs, as well as encouraging community-level analysis, networking, and problem solving.